ELIXIR-Belgium/rdm-guide/pages/existing_data.md

 ## Sources of existing data

 ### Bibliographic research
 Start with a bibliographic research.
 If you find an interesting publication without any available data, you can contact the authors and request access to their data.
 If their data are not available or you didn’t find any interesting publication, you can look for existing data in many repositories.
+Existing data can be described in Data papers.
+Data papers provide peer-reviewed descriptions of publicly available datasets or databases and link to the data source in repositories.
+Data papers can be published in dedicated journals, such as [Scientific Data](https://www.nature.com/sdata/), or be a specific article type in conventional journals.

 ### Data repositories
-Repositories or databases can also contain data that are not linked to any manuscript or “results paper”.
+Repositories or databases can also contain data that are not linked to any manuscript, article or paper.
 Repositories can be general, data type specific or discipline specific.

 ## ELIXIR Deposition Databases for Biomolecular Data
 ELIXIR recommends the following [databases](https://elixir-europe.org/platforms/data/elixir-deposition-databases) for specific data type